larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 # Post-Install Tutorial (KDE)

+Welcome to the post-install tutorial, before we begin here is a list of optional misc. settings you might want to turn off/on:

+### (OPTIONAL) Misc.
+System Defaults You May Want To Change:

+By default KDE Plasma saves your desktop session before you shut it off by default.
+This is undesirable for many users.
+To turn it off open System Settings then:

+* Go to System -> Desktop Session and then under "System Restore" check the "Start with an empry session" box.

+______

+By default KDE Plasma grows your cursor if you shake it, this is an intended behavior to make it easier to find your cursor.
+If you find it annoying you can turn it off like so:

+* Go to Input & Output -> Accessibility -> Shake Cursor and then uncheck "Enable" under Shake pointer to find it

+______

+By default KDE Plasma has an annoying beep when you raise and lower your volume.
+This is intended.
+To turn it off:

+* Go to System Settings > Sound > Configure Volume Controls... and under Play audio feedback for changes to: disable Audio volume.

+______

+By default KDE Plasma will zoom & magnify your screen if you hit a hotkey by accident (Windows Key + CTRL IIRC) which can seriously mess your day up if you don't know about it.
+Here is how to turn it off:

+* Go to Input & Output -> Accessibility -> Zoom & Magnifier and then check "Disabled"

+______

+By default KDE's taskbar (panel) will float if no windows are on the screen.
+You can turn this off by:

+Right Click the Taskbar -> "Show Panel Configuration" -> Look For the "Floating" option in the Window On The Right -> Change Dropdown Menu Option to "Disabled"

+______

+By default even though we installed Hunspell for spellchecking in the Install phase, KDE will not have turned it on by default.
+To turn on spellchecking you have to open System Settings and go to:

+1. Language & Time -> Preferred Languages -> American English (United States) and choose the large option -> Apply
+2. Check "Automatic Spell Checking enabled by default"

+---

 ## 1 · Chaotic-AUR
 ```zsh
 # Chaotic-AUR is a repository that provides a large number of packages for Arch Linux.